10 Sachem Street, 203.432.3670

 ANTH 861b, Love and Relationships: An Evolutionary Perspective Eduardo Fernandez-Duque

 Across the world, relationships between men and women shape the structure and functioning of human societies.
 Whether as friendship, love, or marriage, a man and a woman develop a relationship between them that is special, different from the relationship that they have with other adults in the community.
 Psychologists, historians, poets, anthropologists, artists, biologists, economists have all testified to this ubiquitous phenomenon.
 There is a bond, an attachment between them, and there is some implicit or explicit commitment to share space, time, resources, offspring, and labor.

 ANTH 864b / ARCG 864b, Human Osteology Eric Sargis

 A lecture and laboratory course focusing on the characteristics of the human skeleton and its use in studies of functional morphology, paleodemography, and paleopathology.
 Laboratories familiarize students with skeletal parts; lectures focus on the nature of bone tissue, its biomechanical modification, sexing, aging, and interpretation of lesions.

-ANTH 950a or b, Directed Research: Preparation for Qualifying Exam Staff
+ANTH 950a, Directed Research: Preparation for Qualifying Exam David Watts

 By arrangement with faculty.